-Aloe vera plants are succulents, so use a well-draining potting mix, such as those made for cacti and succulents.
+- Aloe vera plants are succulents, so use a well-draining potting mix suitable for cacti and succulents.
 Do not use soil.
-A good mix should contain perlite, lava rock, coarse sand, or all three.
+A good mix should contain perlite, lava rock, coarse sand or all three.
 Aloe vera plants are hardy, but a lack of proper drainage can cause rot and wilting, which is easily the most common cause of death for this plant.

-Diameter of the pot - 10 cm.
-Height of the plant - 32 cm.
+Height of the plant - 40 cm.
+Diameter of the pot - 14 cm.
 Sustee size M.

 The height of the plant is measured from the base of the pot to the top of the plant.